ionutrogojan/synfo/readme.md

 It has almost the same functionality as neofetch, without being too bloated.

 I made and tested this tool on my main `Fedora` machine and I don't plan on testing it on anything else.

+`(EDIT: Also tested on an Asus laptop, running Debian, with an Nvidia GPU, and it worked first try)`

 If you wish to test it on different Linux distributions or on MacOS/BSD, report any issues you encounter.